-The session will begin with participants engaging in a lesson called “Who Gets to Vote?
-Teaching About the Struggle for Voting Rights in the United States” by Ursula Wolfe-Rocca from the Zinn Education Project.
+The session began with participants engaging in “Who Gets to Vote?
+Teaching About the Struggle for Voting Rights in the United States” led by lesson author and Zinn Education Project staff member Ursula Wolfe-Rocca.
 This lesson for grades 7+ introduces students to the history of the fight for voting rights through stories of people who were denied the right to vote due to race, gender, national origin, and/or ethnicity.
 It includes stories of voter suppression of — and resistance by — African Americans, Native Americans, Latinx, and Asian Americans.

 Rethinking Ethnic Studies brings together many of the leading teachers, activists, and scholars in this movement to offer examples of Ethnic Studies frameworks, classroom practices, and organizing at the school, district, and statewide levels.
 Built around core themes of indigeneity, colonization, anti-racism, and activism, Rethinking Ethnic Studies offers vital resources for educators committed to the ongoing struggle for racial justice in our schools.